rafaelduarte1991/DS-Deliver__Spring-boot-with-ReactJS/README.md

 ## Backend

-Open the backend folder as Maven project on the IDE (Ex: Intellij).
+Open the backend folder as Maven project in the IDE (Ex: Intellij).

 run DSDeliverAplication main()